jmfrancklab/jmfrancklab.github.io/Instrumentation.md

-Our lab conducts Overhauser DNP (Dynamic Nuclear Polarization) on liquid state systems.
+Our lab conducts Overhauser DNP (Dynamic Nuclear Polarization) on liquid state and soft matter systems.
 This technique is a dual-resonance technique that involves simultaneous excitation of Electron Spin and Nuclear Spin resonances (ESR and NMR).